d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ## Dataland

-### Notes from Nov 2023
+### Notes from Dec 2023
+- There were two 2 messages found in RabbitMQ dead letter queue on dev1 and dev2 respectively, details added in ticket
 - JDK/JRE must remain at 17, upgrading it to 21 caused too many errors, also Kotlin 1.9.10 is not compatible with Java 21
 - kotlin to remain at 1.9.10 instead of 1.9.20, which caused error
-- kept gradle wrapper at 8.4 instead of updating to 8.4.RC1
-- updated flyway to only 9.22.3
 - eclipse-temurin exists in version 21 already but cannot be updated, as that breaks e2e tests in CI, we're using 17.
 - some sec fixes or updates to `package.json` in /frontend and /keycloak break the build